Study Abroad Program Overview

 - You are required to obtain a Tier 4 Student Visa before departure from the U.S.

-- You enroll in a Workforce course in addition to your internship in the second city of the program.
+- You enroll in a Workforce course in addition to your internship in London.

 - You will earn 4.5 UC quarter units for your internship and the Workforce course.